 - Complaining of headaches or eye pain

-Vitamin A: Vitamin A plays a crucial role in vision by maintaining a clear cornea, which is the outer covering of your eye.
+Vitamin A plays a crucial role in vision by maintaining a clear cornea, which is the outer covering of your eye.
 Rhodopsin, a protein present in eyes that helps to see in low light is component of vitamin A. Orange- coloured fruits and vegetables like carrots, mangoes, apricot, sweet potatoes are high in bête-carotene, a form of vitamin A that helps your eyes to adjust them in darkness and improves night vision.
-It is key to protect your kid from any children’s eye disease.
+It is key to protect your kid from any children’s eye diseases and a good choice for eye health food.
 (How to cook vitamin A food to retain nutrition?)

-B vitamins: A 2009 study suggests that daily supplementation of vitamins B6, B9, B12 may help to reduce risk of AMD (degenerative eye disease that affects the vision).
+A 2009 study suggests that daily supplementation of vitamins B6, B9, B12 may help to reduce risk of AMD (degenerative eye disease that affects the vision).
 Vitamin B6 comes in protein rich foods like beans, potatoes, spinach, and enriched cereal grains.
 Dark green leafy vegetables, sprouts, broccoli, fresh fruits, peanuts are some sources of vitamin B9.
-Milk, yogurt, cheese, eggs, fish are high in vitamin B12.
+Milk, yogurt, cheese, eggs, fish are high in vitamin B12 and also considered good for eye health food.
 (More B vitamin foods)

-Vitamin E: Vitamin E is an antioxidant which protects certain parts of the eye.
+Vitamin E is an antioxidant which protects certain parts of the eye.
 It has been known to lower the risk of developing macular degeneration and cataract, two age-related conditions.
 Including almonds, pistachio and walnuts in the child’s diet can preserve his/her eyesight.
-Studies also show that eating nuts daily is an effective home remedy to control myopia (a condition in which far objects don’t appear clear).
+Studies also show that eating nuts daily is an effective home remedy to control myopia (a condition in which far objects don’t appear clear) and thus one of the best choice for eye health food.
 (Some easy food sources of vitamin E)